cartesi/docs/cartesi-rollups/tutorials/ether-wallet.md

 This tutorial will build a basic Ether wallet inside a Cartesi backend application using TypeScript.

-The goal is to have a backend application to track balances, receive, transfer, and withdraw Ether.
+The goal is to have a backend application to track balances and receive, transfer, and withdraw Ether.

 :::note community tools
 This tutorial is for educational purposes.
 For production dApps, we recommend using [Deroll](https://deroll.dev/), a TypeScript package that simplifies app and wallet functionality across all token standards for Cartesi applications.